Thermophotovoltaic energy conversion: Man-portable power

 Battlefield dynamics require portable power.
 Conventional diesel generators are too heavy for use in the field.
 Scalability allows TPVs to be smaller and lighter than conventional generators.
 Also, TPVs have few emissions and are silent.
 Multifuel operation is another potential benefit.

 Investigations in the 1970s failed due to PV limitations.
 However, the GaSb photocell led to a renewed effort in the 1990s with improved results.
 In early 2001, JX Crystals delivered a TPV based battery charger to the US Army that produced 230 W fueled by propane.
 This prototype utilized an SiC emitter operating at 1250 °C and GaSb photocells and was approximately 0.5 m tall.
 The power source had an efficiency of 2.5%, calculated as the ratio of the power generated to the thermal energy of the fuel burned.
 This is too low for practical battlefield use.
 No portable TPV power sources have reached troop testing.

 Grid storage

 Converting spare electricity into heat for high-volume, long-term storage is under research at various companies, who claim that costs could be much lower than lithium-ion batteries.
+Graphite may be used as a storage medium, with molten tin as heat transfer, at temperatures around 2000°.
+See LaPotin, A., Schulte, K.L., Steiner, M.A. et al. Thermophotovoltaic efficiency of 40%.
+Nature 604, 287–291 (2022).